 Businesses use cash memos as source documents.
 It is here that we record all sales and purchase transactions.
-It is one of the most recurrent accounting documents, which a business gives when it makes cash sales or receive in case of a cash purchase.
+It is one of the most recurrent accounting documents, which a business gives when it makes cash sales or receives in case of a cash purchase.

 The cash memo contains details such as the number of sales, price of goods, applicable discount, and sales tax.
 Transactions in the cash memo go into the book of accounts and the auditor will always look to cross-reference the cash book and the cash vouchers.

 An invoice is also called a bill.
 Business must record all their credit sales or credit purchases in this document.
 For example, when a firm makes sales on credit, it prepares a sales invoice.
 It details the transaction in terms of the number of goods sold, the price per item, and the total amount sold.
 The same applies to purchases.